Brain-WP/BrainFaker/README.md

 For all the returned objects, Brain Faker sets **all** the objects public properties that _real_ WordPress objects would have.

-Thanks to Faker, all the properties will have random, but "realistic", values (emails will be emails, URLs will be URLs, passwords will be password, and so on).
+Thanks to Faker, all the properties will have random, but "realistic", value (emails will be emails, URLs will be URLs, passwords will be password, and so on).

-Properties that do not exists on the objects as declared properties, but WordPress make available via magic method `__get`, are available on fake objects as well, for example doing `$this->wpFaker->user->user_login` would be perfectly valid, even if `user_login` is a property that _real_ `WP_User` instances make available via magic method.
+Properties that do not exist on the objects as declared properties in WordPress objects, but that WordPress make available via magic method `__get`, are available on fake objects as well, for example doing `$this->wpFaker->user->user_login` would be perfectly valid, even if `user_login` is a property that _real_ `WP_User` instances make available via magic method.

 It has been said already that returned instances are mock objects obtained via [Mockery](https://github.com/mockery/mockery).

-It is important to say that _not_ all methods are mocked.
+It is important to say that _not_ all methods are mocked on those instances.

 For example, for posts, only `WP_Post::to_array()` method is mocked, but other methods like `WP_Post::filter()` are not mocked, but can surely be mocked "manually".